Transferable Cost-Aware Security Policy Implementation for Malware Detection Using Deep Reinforcement Learning: EXPERIMENTAL SETUP

+We conduct our evaluation on two datasets, each consisting of a different type of executable files.

-Our dataset consists of 24,737 PE files, equally divided between malicious and benign.
-While we were unable to determine the creation time of each file, all files were collected from the repositories of the network security department of a large organization in October 2018.
-We analyze each file using four different malware detectors, and make both the file corpus and the classification scores publicly available.\footnote{Links to all materials will be provided pending acceptance.} In the remainder of this section we first describe the detectors used in our experiments and then analyze their performance -- both in absolute terms and in relation to each other.
+\textbf{PE executables.} This dataset consists of 24,738 PE files, equally divided between malicious and benign.
+While we were unable to determine the creation time of each file, all files were collected from the repositories of the network security department of a large organization during October 2018; all files were obtained by the organization 1-6 months prior to our creation of the dataset.
+We used VirusTotal~\cite{total2012virustotal} to obtain our classification ground truth for training~\cite{p25,p60}.
+It is important to note that all files were known to VirusTotal prior to our experiments.

+\textbf{APK executables.} This dataset consists of 20,000 APK files obtained from VirusTotal.
+This dataset is also equally divided between malicious and benign, with the malicious label assigned to files flagged as such by five or more VirusTotal detectors.